Zombies!!!: Expansions

 Below is a list of released Zombies!!! expansions.

 Zombies!!!
-2: Zombie Corps(e): This expansion adds a military base with 15 new tiles and 30 event cards, as well as government-enhanced "super zombies" (represented by six glow-in-the-dark zombie figures).
+2: Zombie Corps(e): This expansion adds a military base with 15 new tiles and 30 event cards, as well as government-enhanced "super zombies" (represented by six glow-in-the-dark zombie figures, which are harder to kill).
 A number of additional rule variations are introduced into the base Zombies game through the use of this expansion and the insertion of special tiles.
-For example, when the “Top Secret Lab” tile is drawn glow-in-the-dark zombies are placed instead of the normal zombies.
-These new zombies are considered to be “Government Enhanced” zombies and as such require the defending player to roll a 5 or 6 to kill them.
-In addition to this, these new zombies can also move 2 spaces during the zombie movement stage instead of the standard 1 space.
-The “Motor Pool” also introduces a rule which means that as soon as a player moves beyond a certain point on that tile then they get a jeep.
-Players with this jeep are effectively allowed to move up to double their movement dice roll while on a road.
-However, as soon as a player enters a building they lose their jeep and the ability it affords.
 A second edition was released in 2007.

 Zombies!!!
 3: Mall Walkers: This expansion adds a mall containing 16 new tiles and 32 event cards and air vent movement rules while in the mall.
 A second edition was released in 2007.

 Zombies!!!
 3.5: Not Dead Yet: An all event card expansion.
 Features 50 new event cards and optional deck construction rules for building customized community or individual player decks.

 Zombies!!!
 4: The End: Both a standalone game, or can be used as an expansion to the original set, features a forested mountain range that contains pages to the Book of the Dead.
 Player can try to assemble all the pages to end the zombie onslaught.
 Includes 30 map tiles, 50 event cards, 100 zombie-dogs, 6 human figures and life and ammunition tokens.
 A second edition was released March 2008.

 Zombies!!!
 5: School's Out Forever!: This expansion adds a school containing 16 map tiles, 32 new event cards and "Guts" tokens.
 A second edition was released January 2009.

 Zombies!!!
 6: Six Feet Under: This expansion takes players into the sewers and subways.
 It offers 16 new map tiles, 32 event cards, 24 sewer tokens, and new sewer rules that can be played with any set.
 Unlike the other expansions, all of the new map tiles are shuffled into the main tile deck.

 Zombies!!!
 6.66: Fill in the ____: Players can create their own map tiles and event cards using the blanks provided by this set.